RV Slang Terms Every Newbie Should Know

 Sticks ‘n’ Bricks: refers to by RVers as a regular type of house.

-Hula Skirt: refers to the brush-like flap hanging down from the back end of RVs and look like they are sweeping the road.
+Hula Skirt: refers to the brush-like flap hanging down from the back end of RVs and gives the appearance of sweeping the road.

 Reefer: term used for the RVs LP gas/electric refrigerator.